Ashley Futral Chapman

 Ren was raised in Wilmington, NC.
 From day one he was immersed in coastal living and was fortunate enough to have been raised with his toes in the marsh and estuaries of the area.
 He began freedive spearfishing in 2007 and has since made a name for himself in the spearfishing community as a videographer and underground producer of spearfishing videos with Searen Productions.

-Ren is also an experienced safety diver for various international freediving competitions including PFI’s Deja Blue and has acted as Chief of safety for Suunto’s Vertical Blue, Caribbean Cup, The Big Blue and to include this year the Bonaire Deepsea Challenge.
+Ren is also an experienced safety diver for various international freediving competitions including PFI’s Deja Blue.
+He has acted as Chief of Safety for Suunto’s Vertical Blue, Caribbean Cup, The Big Blue, Deepsea Challenge and even AIDA Individual World Championships.
 Ren also boasts the position as coach to his world record holding wife.
-In 2014 Ren assumed his most challenging and rewarding position to date as Ani’s father.
-Check out her first freediving video here: http://vimeo.com/98591873
+In 2014 and again in 2017 Ren assumed his most challenging and rewarding position to date as father to daughter, Ani and son, Cape.
+Check out Ani’s first freediving video here: http://vimeo.com/98591873

 “Freedive instruction has to be the most rewarding thing that I have ever done.
 When folks come into these courses and completely blow the doors off of their expectations, it is just amazing to see their excitement and it makes me feel like a million bucks because I helped get them there.
 Not only that, the skills which they have learned could very well save their life or the life of other’s.
 That’s what it’s all about.”